arelimdz/CA-Project-Tictactoe-cli/README.md

 ![Game display](./readme_img/start_playgame.png)

-- Invalid input handaling
+- Invalid input handling

 The application is capable of handling invalid inputs by the player and prints different messages depending on each situation.

 An entry may be invalid for the following reasons:

-- Input is a non numeric character
+- Input is a non-numeric character
-- Input is a number out of board range
+- Input is a number outside of the range of board positions
-- No input
+- Blank or no input
-- Input is occupying position on the board
+- Inputted position is already occupied on the board

 The application will not continue the game until the player in turn enters a valid position, as shown in the following image.